-There’s a moment every six weeks or so that snaps me back to reality.
+There’s a moment every four to five weeks that snaps me back to reality.
 I load up the car, drive to our local transfer station, hand Dan a coupon, and drop off a single 44-gallon bag of trash.
-One bag every four to six weeks.
+One bag.
 And I think — okay, we’re doing our part.
 We compost, we recycle obsessively, we reuse packaging like it owes us money.

 Then I drive away and start doing math I probably shouldn’t do.

 I grew up in the Hudson Valley.
 Every little township had its own dump — often parked right next to a river, which even as a kid seemed like a spectacularly bad idea.
-You’d see these vent pipes sticking out of closed landfills, little methane smokestacks poking up through grass that now had a hiking trail running around it.
-‘Look kids, don’t touch the pipe, that’s the toxic fume exhaust — but isn’t this a lovely walk?’
+You’d see vent pipes sticking out of closed landfills, little methane smokestacks poking up through grass that now had a hiking trail running around it.
+“Look kids, don’t touch the pipe, that’s the toxic fume exhaust — but isn’t this a lovely walk?”
 Progress, I guess.

 That’s the whole racket.
 Out of sight, out of mind.
 Except I can’t stop thinking about it.

-Now zoom out to the whole country.
-The US generates — hold onto something — about 951 kilograms of municipal solid waste per person per year.
-That puts us in the top three worst in the developed world, per the 2025 Global Waste Index.
+Zoom out to the whole country.
+The US generates about 951 kilograms of municipal solid waste per person per year — top three worst in the developed world, per the 2025 Global Waste Index.
 That works out to roughly 870,000 metric tonnes per day, nationally.

 870,000